salman458/znotes2/readme.md

 In order to add sponsor content go to  `http://hostName/sponsorContent/:sponsorId`
     if you want to add new sponsor record enter 1 for `sponsorId` if not enter sponsorId that you had previously specified in the system.
-The sponsored content is being displayed after each 10 cards(frequency can be easily modified code-sight with `Chapters.jsx`'s `everyN` parameter, currently it is set 2 for easy testing)
+The sponsored content is being displayed after each 10 cards(frequency can be easily modified code-sight with `Chapters`'s `everyN` parameter, currently it is set 2 for easy testing)